FizzaNawaz-167/Ayahverse_AbjadGenEval_Sharedtask/README.md

 ## Citation

-If you use this repository or datasets in your research, please cite the **Ayahverse AbjadGenEval Shared Task**.
+If you use this repository or notebooks in your research, please cite the **Ayahverse AbjadGenEval Shared Task**.